iTwin/iTwinUI-react/CONTRIBUTING.md

 ### Checklist

 - Component added or modified using [guidelines](#Developing) above.
-  - Tests added for all new code.
+  - All required files and exports added.
   - Proper inline documentation added.
-  - Stories added for new features.
   - Code follows style guide and has no linting errors (pre-commit hook will run linter).
+- Tests added for all new code.
   - All existing and new tests should pass.
+- Stories added to demonstrate new features.
 - Updated changelog.

-After verifying that your changes are ready, you can [create a pull request from your fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
+Verify that your changes are ready, then [create a pull request from your fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
 Make sure that an issue is linked to the pull request and that you have a proper description with screenshots.

+Your pull request will be reviewed by one or more maintainers who might leave some comments/suggestions to help improve the quality and consistency of your code.
+Once approved, your changes will be accepted into the repository.